optiminimal/mock-rest-request/README.md

 You send a POST request to your webserver telling it that you want to mock a certain request.
 This POST request contains the mock data.
 After that, GET requests will return the mocked data.

-Of course also wotks with other methods besides GET and you can also mock status codes other than 200.
+Of course also works with other methods besides GET these operations will be performed in memory (PUT/POST, DELETE & GET)..

 ## Use with Grunt